-All deliveries should be made to the upper or lower/middle school office where they will be picked up by the student.
-This includes student lunches, flower/balloon deliveries, changes of clothing, forgotten school items, etc.
+All deliveries should be made to the upper or lower school office where they will be picked up by the student.
+This includes student lunches, flower/balloon deliveries, changes of clothing, forgotten school items, etc. Food deliveries to students from third parties such as Wayfast, DoorDash, etc. are prohibited.
+Parents and relatives may make such deliveries, but students may not go to cars to pick up items.